|

 not take off the stator for this check.

 Measure resistance between the white and the brown wire from the stator.
 That should typically be above 70 Ohm.
-If you get only half that value, something like 35 Ohm, you have acertained a shortcircuited wire as the cause of your ignition problems. |
+If you get only half that value, something like 35 Ohm, you have found a short circuited wire as the cause of your ignition problems. |

 |||

-| Sometimes during assembly one black wire from the light coils that runs a little problematically under the stator gets jammed.
-As a result it is pushed from center towards the (insulated) white wire from the 2 pickup coils.
-This white wire in turn than presses hard against the solderlug terminal at the base of the small black coils.
-The terminal has rather sharp edges and under press from the wire cuts through the insulation and enters the white wire - shortcutting one of the 2 smaller black coils. | |||
+Sometimes during assembly one black wire from the light coils that runs under the stator gets jammed!
+As a result it is pushed from center into the (insulated) white wire from the 2 pickup coils.
+This white wire in turn then presses against the soldered terminal at the base of the small black coils.
+The terminal has rather sharp edges and presses the wire through the insulation and into the white wire - shortcircuiting one of the 2 smaller black coils. | |||

 |